-Chicago emcee and poet, K’Valentine is here for a reason and nearly two years after a near fatal car accident on Chicago’s famed I-94 highway, where she miraculously not only survived, but avoided any serious injury, she has put out here debut album, the appropriately titled, Here for a Reason.
+Chicago emcee and poet, K’Valentine is here for a reason and nearly two years after a near fatal car accident on Chicago’s famed I-94 highway, where she miraculously not only survived, but avoided any serious injury, thankfully she was able to file a claim to the Atlanta car accident lawyers.
+After the accident she has put out here debut album, the appropriately titled, Here for a Reason.

 Released more towards the beginning of the year in April, I recently got a chance to fully listen to the album and it’s definitely worth the money.
 Especially if you want something that is very inspiring, motivational and uplifting.
 Unlike most of her female counterparts like Nicki Minaj, Remy Ma and Cardi B, who rap more about turning up, being sex symbols and the whole nine that get very over saturated and nearly forced down our ears a lot, Valentine is a huge break from that.
 As her lyrics and records are more positively thoughtful and uplifting.
 More so in the vein of old-school great female emcees like MC Lyte, Lauryn Hill and Queen Latifah, among others.
 Lyte and Hill along with the late great, Tupac Shakur being among her biggest influences.

 You can really see that influence on the very first record, She, where over a bouncy and riding production, Valentine spits vicious rhymes about being able to do things on her own, in an almost female-empowerment type way.
 That’s followed by the oddly placed, Atlanta, where despite being a proud Chicago native, she sings about pride for the ATL and in what seems like an almost too forced or overdone record.
 The only one I don’t really like on the album, the chorus is what really makes me not stand it and how cringe worthy it is.